toomuchvoltage/SauRay/vkQuake2/README.md

 ```

 ## Start-up
 At the end of ``SV_SpawnServer ()`` in ``sv_init.c`` we have the following lines.
-This starts SauRay(TM) with a maximum of 4 players, each with a primary trace resolution of 640x640 and with a temporal history of 2 frames.
+This starts SauRay<sup>TM</sup> with a maximum of 4 players, each with a primary trace resolution of 640x640 and with a temporal history of 2 frames.
 Following that, it loads up the map geometry cached earlier.

 ```
 	...